-Eventually, in September 1818, Thomas Lawrence was able to make his postponed trip to the continent to paint the allied leaders, first at Aachen and then at the conference of Vienna, for what would become the Waterloo Chamber series, housed in Windsor Castle.
-His sitters included Tsar Alexander, Emperor Francis I of Austria, the King of Prussia, Field-Marshal Prince Schwarzenberg, Archduke Charles of Austria and Henriette his wife, and a young Napoleon II, as well as various French and Prussian ministers.
-In May 1819, still under orders from the Prince Regent, he left Vienna for Rome to paint Pope Pius VII and Cardinal Consalvi.
+In 1818, Thomas Lawrence made a nine-month trip to Austria to paint the allied leaders, at the conference of Vienna, known as the Waterloo Chamber series.
+His sitters included Tsar Alexander, Emperor Francis I of Austria, the King of Prussia, Field-Marshal Prince Schwarzenberg, Archduke Charles of Austria and his wife, and a young Napoleon II.
+In 1819, he left Vienna for Italy to paint Pope Pius VII and Cardinal Consalvi in Rome.

 During the nineteenth century Thomas Lawrence's oil paintings were more popular in France and the United States than in his native Britain, and in the early twentieth century, some of his best-known portraits, including Elizabeth Farren, Sarah Barrett Moulton, and the Red Boy ended up in the United States.

 Thomas Lawrence Miserable with Money and Love.

 Even though he was never at a loss for work, and stayed productive until his death, Thomas Lawrence was always in financial difficulties and his obligations stayed with him until his death, he avoided bankruptcy and he borrowed money from well off clients and companions to give to his family and others, he did not keep records of his money, he bought expensive drawings of Old Masters and he lavished on Sally and Maria to buy their affections, he died broke.